 The canonical Scriptures of the Old and New Testaments are the written Word of God.
 Inspired by God's Spirit speaking through their authors, they record and announce God's revelation centering in Jesus Christ.
 Through them God's Spirit speaks to us to create and sustain Christian faith and fellowship for service in the world.

-C2.03.
+*C2.03.
 This congregation accepts the canonical Scriptures of the Old and New Testaments as the inspired Word of God and the authoritative source and norm of its proclamation, faith, and life.

-C2.04.
+*C2.04.
 This congregation accepts the Apostles', Nicene, and Athanasian Creeds as true declarations of the faith of this congregation.

-C2.05.
+*C2.05.
 This congregation accepts the Unaltered Augsburg Confession as a true witness to the Gospel, acknowledging as one with it in faith and doctrine all churches that likewise accept the teachings of the Unaltered Augsburg Confession.

-C2.06.
+*C2.06.
 This congregation accepts the other confessional writings in the Book of Concord, namely, the Apology of the Augsburg Confession, the Smalcald Articles and the Treatise, the Small Catechism, the Large Catechism, and the Formula of Concord, as further valid interpretations of the faith of the Church.

-C2.07.
+*C2.07.
 This congregation confesses the Gospel, recorded in the Holy Scriptures and confessed in the ecumenical creeds and Lutheran confessional writings, as the power of God to create and sustain the Church for God's mission in the world.

 Chapter 3.
 NATURE OF THE CHURCH

-C3.01.
+*C3.01.
 All power in the Church belongs to our Lord Jesus Christ, its head.
 All actions of this congregation are to be carried out under his rule and authority.

-C3.02.
+*C3.02.
 The Church exists both as an inclusive fellowship and as local congregations gathered for worship and Christian service.
 Congregations find their fulfillment in the universal community of the Church, and the universal Church exists in and through congregations.
 This church, therefore, derives its character and powers both from the sanction and representation of its congregations and from its inherent nature as an expression of the broader fellowship of the faithful.
 In length, it acknowledges itself to be in the historic continuity of the communion of saints; in breadth, it expresses the fellowship of believers and congregations in our day.

 Chapter 4.
 STATEMENT OF PURPOSE

-C4.01.
+*C4.01.
 The Church is a people created by God in Christ, empowered by the Holy Spirit, called and sent to bear witness to God's creative, redeeming, and sanctifying activity in the world.

-C4.02.
+*C4.02.
 To participate in God's mission, this congregation as a part of the Church shall:

 Worship God in proclamation of the Word and administration of the sacraments and through lives of prayer, praise, thanksgiving, witness, and service.